Iguana! Iguana! Iguana! Reptile artist Shuya Misawa's first solo exhibition "Falling Scales"|Domingo

 "IGUANA REFERENCE BOOK" explains the ecology and species of iguanas

-Mr. Misawa has been fascinated with dinosaurs and reptiles since he was a child.
-Since he started keeping lizards in the fourth grade of elementary school, he has observed them in real life every day, and when he doesn't keep a lizard, he goes to sales events to observe them.
-He has also been looking at magazines and illustrated books for 12 years without getting bored.
-His interest in reptiles has come to fruition in the form of his self-produced "IGUANA REFERENCE BOOK."
+Misawa has been fascinated with dinosaurs and reptiles since he was a child.
+Since he started keeping a lizard in the fourth grade of elementary school, he has observed them every day, and for reptiles that he doesn't own, he visits sales events to observe them.
+He has also spent the last 12 years poring over magazines and illustrated guides.
+His interest in reptiles has culminated in his self-published "IGUANA REFERENCE BOOK."

-The exhibit explains the characteristics and types of green iguanas, including that "although there are differences, some individuals can remember where the toilet is and their own names, and can communicate in simple ways."
+The exhibit explains the characteristics and types of green iguanas, including that "there are differences, but some individuals can remember where the toilet is and their own names, and can communicate in simple ways."
 It is recommended to read this before viewing each piece.

 Shuya Misawa's first solo exhibition "Falling Scales"

-In addition to the works on display, smaller works and postcards are also available for sale at the counter.
+In addition to the works shown, small works and postcards are also available for sale at the counter.

-"I would be happy if people who see the exhibition become even a little interested in reptiles, or even start to like them," says Misawa.
+"I would be happy if people who see the exhibition become even slightly interested in reptiles, or even start to like them," says Misawa.
 He will be in the gallery on weekends, so please feel free to tell him what you think of the works.

 Shuya Misawa's first solo exhibition "Falling Scales"

-The green iguana provided specially for us and the photographer himself.
+The green iguana provided to us by the owner and the owner himself.
 So cute!!!

-By the way, at Gallery So, a 5-minute walk from TO OV cafe/gallery, Misawa's copperplate print teacher, Akemi Nishimura's solo exhibition "rubyculus" will be held from July 5th (Saturday) (until July 20th).
+By the way, Gallery So, a 5-minute walk from TO OV cafe/gallery, will be hosting a solo exhibition titled "rubyculus" by Akemi Nishimura, Misawa's copperplate print teacher, from Saturday, July 5th (until July 20th).
 Don't miss this too!

 EVNET Shuya Misawa's first solo exhibition "Falling Scales"